sanchezsantos/tratak_kriya/README.md

 # tratak_kriya

-This can be used on any windows 10 machine for practice of yogic technique of tratak.
+This can be used on any windows 10 machine for practice of the tratak(yoga) kriya.
 It uses default media (.wav) files located at C:\window\media which can be played natively by PS.

 How to use: